wahitftry/MultiLang-Algorithm/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE] file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-If you have any questions, suggestions, or feedback, you can contact me at wahitftry@gmail.com.
+If you have any questions, suggestions, or feedback, you can contact me at wahitfitriyanto@gmail.com.
 Thank you for visiting my repo! 😊